AL-R57/UDP-TCP-Chat-App-Java/README.md

 #### 1.2 UDP Client (`UDPClient.java`)

-The UDP client sends user input to the server over UDP.
+User input is transmitted over UDP from the UDP client to the server.

 - **Key Methods**:
   - Reads user input from the console.